 One modernization approach is to move legacy systems to the cloud and then re-architect once in AWS.
 This approach allows you to benefit from modernized infrastructure immediately, freeing you from the burden of infrastructure management.
 This allows you to then focus more on how best to further modernize your legacy apps.

 The easiest way to migrate your applications to AWS is to use the AWS Application Migration Service.

 This tool can help you with simple lift-and-shift migrations and make things run more smoothly and quickly.
 It also helps to minimize disruptions during the migration—even if migrated workloads or data have flaws or glitches, a copy of the application remains in the original environment.

 There are five essential steps you’ll need to follow when migrating applications to AWS with AWS Application Migration Service.
 These five steps are:

-- Conduct tests to check whether the migration went smoothly and the application is working correctly.
+- Test.
+Conduct tests to check whether the migration went smoothly and the application is working correctly.

 Legacy Application Modernization Strategies